UserDna95/UserDna95/README.md

 ## Hi there 👋

-🏋️‍♀️Self-taught data analyst <be>
+🏋️‍♀️Self-taught data analyst
-📚Completed a Bachelor of Science from the University of Toronto<be>
-🛠️I love anything DIY and I'm learning to sew<be>
+📚Completed a Bachelor of Science from the University of Toronto 🛠️I love anything DIY and I'm learning to sew
-🖥️At the moment I'm working on some Python projects!<br>
+🖥️At the moment I'm working on some Python projects!

 # 💻 Tech Stack: